vsquared101/angular-case-study/README.md

 ```

 - Now run the below command that allows us to use the db.json file as our data store to save/retrieve trustee data:
 - On local machine

 > json-server --watch src/db.json

-  - On cloud9(since our application is hosted on port 8080 the only other free ports available in cloud9 are: 8081 and 8082)

-    > json-server --watch --host 0.0.0.0 --port 8081 --public-host $C9_HOSTNAME src/db.json

-- This should start a local server at http://localhost:3000(https://workspacename-username.c9user.io:8081 for cloud9) with the basic REST HTTP endpoints setup for us.
+- This should start a local server at http://localhost:3000 with the basic REST HTTP endpoints setup for us.

 - Accessing the endpoints such as GET - /trustees, /trustees/1, etc. should give us appropriate JSON response.